 Mathematics (mathematica) are at the second degree of abstraction and are devoted to measures and quantities; for more precision they most often work on ideal plane rather than on natural beings directly.

 Neither physica nor mathematica are directly of use to know or understand essence and existence, matter and form, potentiality and actuality (potency and act in scholastic terms), substance and accident, identity, finality, causality, etc. — in a word, metaphysica.
 (Cf. Maritain, Introduction to Philosophy, Preface to Metaphysics.
 Links at the bottom of the page.)

-The only part of philosophy which uses second-degree abstractions is logic and dialectic: useful tools to consider probabilities and form an opinion, but not able to demonstrate anything related to the proper object of metaphysics – being as such.
+The only part of philosophy which uses second-degree abstractions is logic and dialectic: these are useful tools to consider probabilities and form an opinion, but they are not able to demonstrate anything related to the proper object of metaphysics, being as such.

 If physics and mathematics are not of use in philosophy, metaphysics in turn is indispensable to other sciences in that it gives them their principles and their autonomy – there is a philosophy of nature (physics) and of mathematics, a philosophy of history…

 Metaphysics is still more indispensable to natural theology (theodicy), morals, epistemology, and theology proper.
 No one ignorant of philosophy and no bad philosopher can be a theologian worthy of the name.
 No theology is real theology, that is, a science in its own right, if it does not have a coherent metaphysical basis, which serves as a conceptual frame for studying what in Revelation is accessible to natural reason aided by faith.
 Sacred theology is not indeed merely a part of metaphysics, like natural theology (theodicy), which studies what in the invisible order is accessible to natural reason without the help of faith.